-Where To Dine Out Over The Bank Holiday Weekend - The Gloss Magazine
+Cinco de Mayo: Where To Dine Out To Get Over The May Long Weekend - The Gloss Magazine

-Where To Dine Out Over The Bank Holiday Weekend
+Cinco de Mayo: Where To Dine Out To Get Over The May Long Weekend

 Maybe you plan to mark Cinco de Mayo with tacos and margs or perhaps a more chilled, restrained affair is called for.
-Whatever your pleasure, there are plenty of great places to dine out this weekend.
-Here are just a few worth serious consideration …
+Whatever your pleasure, here are just a few worth serious consideration …

 Row Wines, Dublin 2

-You may have missed the boat on the genius Negroni and Ceviche Supper Club at Row Wines last week (as did I), but that doesn’t mean that you shouldn’t visit over the bank holiday weekend.
-Go for the beef tartare.
-Go for the folded flatbreads.
-Go for Gilda.
-Go for all the nibbles and stay for all the delicious cocktails, the wines and the general good mood enhancing atmosphere.
-With DJ til late on Friday and Saturday. www.bereenbrothers.com/row
+Go for the beef tartare, folded flatbreads, Gilda.
+Go for all the nibbles and stay for all the delicious cocktails, wines and general good mood enhancing atmosphere.
+With DJ ’till late on weekends. @rowwines

 El Silencio, Dublin 2

-On the subject of tacos and margs, there is no better way to mark a bank holiday weekend (and Cinco de Mayo) than a visit to the very cloak and dagger El Silencio to indulge in their two house specialties.
-The ambiance verges into dive bar territory, the drinks are strong and the music is loud but once you take a sip of the legendary Smoky Rita, you won’t notice or care.
-There are margaritas of all persuasions (eleven in total), the corn tacos are gluten free and made in Dublin and if you need a post-bank holiday pick-me-up, Tuesday night is Tacolicious Tuesday with all tacos just €6.
-Lean in, it’s worth it. www.instagram.com/el_silencio_fff
+On the subject of tacos and margs, there’s no better way to mark Cinco de Mayo than a visit to the very cloak and dagger El Silencio to indulge in their two house specialties.
+The ambiance verges into dive bar territory, the drinks are strong and the music is loud, but once you take a sip of the legendary Smoky Rita you won’t notice or care.
+There are margaritas of all persuasions (eleven in total), the corn tacos are gluten-free, and if you need a post-bank holiday pick-me-up Tuesday night is Tacolicious Tuesday with all tacos just €6.
+Lean in, it’s worth it. @el_silencio_fff

 Brighton Road, Dublin 18

-The location of Brighton Road has seen a lot of flux in recent years, with Bistro One and Pala, but this restaurant appears to have settled into the space just fine.
-The neighbourhood restaurant of dreams, Brighton Road’s recent wild garlic chicken Kyiv special looked seriously good and is the perfect example of my kind of comfort food – but as a matter of fact, the entire menu is appealing.
-Lucky locals can avail of a small collection menu which runs five days a week and includes a pink rhubarb pavlova that I would brave the M50 at rush hour to try.
-Worth a trip this bank holiday weekend. www.brightonroad.ie
+The location of Brighton Road has seen a lot of flux in recent years with Bistro One and Pala, but this restaurant appears to have settled into the space just fine.
+The neighbourhood restaurant of dreams, its wild garlic chicken Kyiv special is the perfect example of my kind of comfort food, but the entire menu is appealing.
+Lucky locals can avail of a small collection menu that runs five days a week and includes a pink rhubarb pavlova that I would brave the M50 at rush hour to try.
+Worth a trip this week. @brightonroad18

 THE GLOSS MAGAZINE SUBSCRIPTION